 One of the key benefits of our Early Childhood Program is that our highly trained faculty help parents identify a child’s special interests and abilities for future class placement.
 That said, our classes are in demand and can fill up quickly.
 Wait lists may form, so we may add classes with demand.
 Classes are scheduled on weekdays as well as Saturdays and Sundays.

-Registration for the fall semester is now open.
-All new Early Childhood registrations must be done in person at the Community School office.
+Continuing student registration begins on December 9.
 Continuing student registration can be sent by email or fax.
 Visit the registration page for more information.

 We’ve created the Early Childhood curriculum to follow an age-appropriate sequence to help students prosper as they develop.